What happens when you don’t have a solid sales enablement strategy?

 How do sales enablement and marketing work together?

-As we touched upon, when sales enablement and marketing form an alliance, your sales team is at a huge advantage.
+As we mentioned, when sales enablement and marketing form a partnership, your sales team has a huge advantage.

 Not only will you save time with sales enablement strategies, but you can also create more valuable content and pitches for prospects and customers.